 - secure your passport in a safe, waterproof location or carry it on you at all times (in a waterproof bag).

 - closely monitor local media and other sources such as the Global Disaster Alert and Coordination System

 - contact friends and family in Australia with regular updates about your welfare and whereabouts.

 Where to get help

-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
+Depending on what you need, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24-hour emergency number.

-The local emergency number in Morocco is 190.
 Emergency operators rarely speak English.

-Consular services charter explains what the Australian Government can and can't do to assist Australians overseas.
+Read the Consular Services Charter for what the Australian Government can and can't do to help you overseas.

-Australian Embassy, Rabat 28, Rue Emir Sidi Mohammed
+28, Rue Emir Sidi Mohammed

 Telephone: 212 (0) 537 63 33 33